MicrosoftDocs/ATADocs/ATPDocs/install-atp-step4.md

 ## Step 4.
 Install the Azure ATP sensor

-Before installing the Azure ATP standalone sensor on a dedicated server, validate that port mirroring is properly configured and that the Azure ATP standalone sensor can see traffic to and from the domain controllers.

 > [!IMPORTANT]
 >Make sure .Net Framework 4.7 is installed on the machine.
 If .Net Framework 4.7 is not installed the Azure ATP sensor setup package installs it, which requires a reboot of the server.

-Perform the following steps on the Azure ATP sensor server or domain controller.
+Perform the following steps on the domain controller.

 1. Verify that the machine has connectivity to the relevant Azure ATP cloud service endpoint:
   - https://triprd1wceuw1sensorapi.atp.azure.com (for Europe)